Artemis II Crew Splashes Down Safely After Historic Moon Mission

 Why It Matters

 Artemis II represents a critical step in humanity's return to the Moon and, ultimately, the first crewed missions to Mars.
 The successful completion of the mission validates the Orion spacecraft and SLS rocket as capable of supporting human deep-space exploration.
-For the UK, which has invested in the European Service Module that powers Orion through the European Space Agency, the mission's success is a source of national pride.
+The mission's success is also significant for the United Kingdom, which contributes to the European Space Agency's budget and programmes that support the European Service Module — the critical component of the Orion spacecraft that supplies it with propulsion, power, water, and oxygen.
+The ESM, developed by Airbus under ESA leadership, is a tangible example of European and British investment in the future of human spaceflight.

 What's Next

-NASA will now analyse data from the mission to prepare for Artemis III, which is planned to land astronauts on the lunar south pole — a region of scientific interest due to the presence of water ice.
+NASA will now analyse data from the mission to prepare for future Artemis flights, which aim to land astronauts on the lunar south pole — a region of scientific interest due to the presence of water ice.
 The crew will undergo medical evaluations and rehabilitation at NASA's Johnson Space Center in Houston before returning to normal duties.
+Full mission details are available at NASA's Artemis II mission page and the European Space Agency.